 Diversity Committee/Task Force

-A DEI committee is a task force of diverse staff members who are responsible for helping bring about the cultural and possibly ethical changes necessary for your organization.
+A DEI committee is a task force of staff members, residents, clients, senior leadership and/or board members, who are responsible for helping bring about the cultural, and possibly ethical, changes necessary for your organization.

-The purpose of a diversity committee is to develop and promote strategies and best practices within the realms of racial, social, sexual, and gender diversity.
-The DEI committee further serves as an opportunity for non-committee members a place to provide suggestions and challenges for DEI.
+The purpose of a diversity committee is to develop and promote strategies and best practices within the realms of racial, social, sexual and gender diversity.
+The DEI committee further serves as a place for non-committee members to provide suggestions and share challenges with regard to DEI.

 Image